 At Robinswood, we follow a curriculum that develops our children in an engaging way encouraging high expectation.
 Within our curriculum are all the core and foundation subject areas in addition to visits, visitors to school and special projects.
 Each year group publishes a termly breakdown setting out curriculum coverage for that term.
+These can be found on the individual pages for each year group.

 Reading at Robinswood – APPROACHES TO READING AND PHONICS